shibayan/appservice-acmebot/README.md

 https://github.com/shibayan/keyvault-acmebot

-The Key Vault version can be used with services that support Key Vault certificates such as App Service / Application Gateway / CDN / Front Door.
+The Key Vault version can be used with services that support Key Vault certificates, such as App Service / Application Gateway / CDN / Front Door.

 ## Table Of Contents